fraser-lab/fraser-lab.github.io/_posts/2022-03-26-structural-bioinformatics.md

 Experimental methods such as crystallographic conditions (this will be tricker but may be important and worth it to go through headers manually).
 At this stage, I suggest keeping duplicate pairs (ie if you have multiple apo or wildtype proteins for each holo or mutant proteins).
 Many structures will be thrown out downstream and it can be helpful to have ‘back ups’.

-(Here is a pipeline)[https://github.com/fraser-lab/Apo_Holo_Analysis/tree/main/selection_pipeline] you can use to select the PDBs to move forward in your analysis.
+[Here is a pipeline](https://github.com/fraser-lab/Apo_Holo_Analysis/tree/main/selection_pipeline) you can use to select the PDBs to move forward in your analysis.

 #### Re-refine structures.

 The PDB has a lot of structures refined with many different software packages and versions.
 To ensure that you are comparing apples to apples, pick one refinement software version and re-refine all of your structures.

-The software that I used was (phenix.refine)[https://phenix-online.org/documentation/reference/refinement.html].
+The software that I used was [phenix.refine](https://phenix-online.org/documentation/reference/refinement.html).

 Unless you know exactly how you want to refine your structures, spend some time with ~15 structures and play around with refinement strategies.
 Some things to think about: